A new matrix-infinite-product-form solution for upper block-Hessenberg Markov chains and its quasi-algorithmic constructibility: Convergent approximations to the stationary distribution vector of an essential -matrix

-\begin{hm-rem} A proper $Q$-matrix is not necessarily {\it regular (or equivalently, non-explosive)}.
-Indeed, provided that $\vc{Q}$ is a proper $Q$-matrix, $\vc{Q}$ is regular if and only if, for any $\lambda > 0$, the system of equations
+\begin{REM} An essential $Q$-matrix is not necessarily {\it regular (or equivalently, non-explosive)}.
+Indeed, provided that $\vc{Q}$ is an essential $Q$-matrix, $\vc{Q}$ is regular if and only if, for any $\lambda > 0$, the system of equations